ciscoheat/superforms-web/src/routes/crud/+page.md

 });
 ```

 The advantage is that **Create** and **Update** can now use the same schema, which means that they can share the same user interface.
-This is a fundamental idea in sveltekit-superforms, so you can pass either `null/undefined` or an entity to `superValidate`, and it will generate default values if the value passed to it if empty.
+This is a fundamental idea in sveltekit-superforms, you can pass either empty data or an entity partially matching the schema to `superValidate`, and it will generate default values for any empty fields.

+## Reading a user from the database

-Let's add a load function to the page:
+Let's add a load function to the page, using a query parameter to look up the requested user:

 **src/routes/+page.server.ts**